 We will enter into discretionary investment management relationships with our clients.
-Our discretionary authority to act on behalf of a client is described in the discretionary Investment Management Agreement between the Firm and our client or, for our SIFs, in the limited partnership agreement or its equivalent.
-We manage discretionary portfolios in line with clients' investment guidelines and restrictions agreed upon in advance, such as frequency of valuation of the financial instruments in the client portfolio, management objectives, risk level and benchmark specification etc. We have established pre- and post-trade compliance procedures for discretionary portfolios to help ensure consistency with client guidelines and Firm policies.
+Our discretionary authority to act on behalf of a client is described in the discretionary Investment Management Agreement between the Firm and our client or, for our SIFs, in the SIF's limited partnership agreement or its equivalent.

+We manage discretionary portfolios in line with clients' investment guidelines and restrictions agreed upon in advance, such as frequency of valuation of the financial instruments in the client portfolio, management objectives, risk level and benchmark specification etc. We have established pre- and post-trade compliance procedures for discretionary portfolios to help ensure consistency with client's investment guidelines and Firm policies.
+Given the nature of our client portfolios, our pre- and post-trade compliance reviews are based on best available net asset values which include proxied estimates and most recently reported values.